GillesDeNextoo/2048-multiplayer/README.md

 # 2048
-A small clone of 2048-multiplayer, based on [mil's (also a clone).
+A small clone of 2048-multiplayer, based on Emil's (also a clone).

 Made just for fun.
 [Play it here!](http://gabrielecirulli.github.io/2048/)